kriti-ach/SharedControlPaper/README.md

 - tweak_SSD_sampler.ipynb: Contains testing of the SSD sample function used within the SharedControl task.
 - stop_signal_test.ipynb: Contains testing of the createTrialTypes function used in the ssimple stop task
-- analysis/shared_control_analysis.ipynb: This is the main analysis notebook for SharedControl data where we operationalize various variables such as the point of inhibition outlined in our preregestration
+- analysis/shared_control_analysis.ipynb: This is the main analysis notebook for SharedControl data where we operationalize various variables such as the point of inhibition outlined in our preregistration.
+We also compute all our descriptive results here.
+- analysis/shared_control_results.ipynb: This notebook contains all of our statistical tests and code to create our figures.
 - analysis/simple_stop_qc.ipynb: This is our qc notebook for simple stop data.
 This notebook will output several qc metrics such as rt/acc/ssd/ssrt
-- analysis/survey_analysis.ipynb: This notebook computes the survey scores for the AI survey.
+- analysis/survey_analysis_KA.ipynb: This notebook computes the survey scores for the AI survey.
-- analysis/point_of_inhibition_analysis_outdated.ipynb: This notebook is currently outdated, but was our initial attempt to operationalize the point of inhbition within our pilot data prior to our preregestration.
+- analysis/point_of_inhibition_analysis.ipynb: This notebook was our initial attempt to operationalize the point of inhbition within our pilot data prior to our preregistration.
+It also includes code to finalize the post-buffer stamp in our final sample.
+- analysis/demographics_survey.ipynb: Calculates age/sex of our subjects from the demographics survey.
+- analysis/survey_analysis.ipynb: This notebook is currently outdated but was used to compute the survey scores for the AI survey.
 - analysis/shared_control_trial_analysis.ipynb: Plots single trials of shared control data for qc reasons of pilot data.
 This was used in writing the preregestration.